BOOKS | DIGITAL | MEDIA

 Jamie Kiffel-Alcheh is an author, journalist and editor who lives in Los Angeles.
 She is an ardent advocate for children of all abilities, and volunteers with local and national organizations to spread the message of assuming competence in every child.
 Her current feature-writing "home" is National Geographic KIDS and National Geographic Family, where she writes about incredible animals and amazing places on Earth and ways kids can help to protect them.

 Bonnie Kelso, the 2021 SCBWI Karen Cushman Award winner, is an author-illustrator with a love for writing and illustrating informational fiction for kids.
-Gnome Road will publish her debut picture book, Nudi Gill, in 2023, and her second picture book, Sea Smiles in 2024.
+Gnome Road published her debut picture book, Nudi Gill, in 2023, and will publish three more of her books through 2026.
 She is illustrating In A Cave by Heather Kinser for Gnome Road, as well.
 Bonnie has a professional background in graphic and exhibit design and spent years working on projects for NASA, National Geographic, and the Smithsonian Institution.

-Vanessa Konoval is a picture book author whose path has taken her from small-town upstate New York to San Francisco to Pittsburgh to the Philadelphia suburbs, with excursions across the pond and into the High Desert of SoCal along the way.
-A licensed attorney and mother of two, she can usually be found scrambling for a pen to jot down another picture book idea into one of her many notebooks.
+Vanessa Konoval is a picture book author, a licensed attorney and mother of two.
 Vanessa is the daughter of a school psychologist and an early intervention special educator, both from big Italian-American families.
 Her upbringing and her experiences practicing law and raising her own little ones have impressed upon her that nothing is more important than the stories we tell to children.

-Vanessa is currently collaborating with illustrator Catmouse James on a graphic novel for the picture book crowd, all about a little monster named Mildred who loves to scare up new friends - but finds that her terrifying tactics make humans run away from her instead!
+Vanessa is currently collaborating with illustrator Catmouse James MILDRED THE MONSTER, on a graphic novel for the picture book crowd, about a little monster named Mildred who loves to scare up new friends - but finds that her terrifying tactics make humans run away from her instead!

-Currently, Carolyn is working on a magical, chapter book/graphic novel celebrating sisterhood and a Halloween inspired picture book featuring monsters who overcome established norms.
+Carolyn’s most current project, THE WARMEST HUG, is a PB about the abiding nature of love and sorrow, and a Halloween inspired picture book featuring monsters who overcome established norms.

-Working under the name Regina Linke, Joy Lin is a Taiwanese American writer and illustrator who blends traditional Chinese, meticulous-style brush painting with digital art techniques.
+Regina Linke is a Taiwanese American writer and illustrator who blends traditional Chinese, meticulous-style brush painting with digital art techniques.
 Her favorite subjects include themes and characters out of East Asian philosophy, religion, and folklore.
-Her Instagram webcomic The Oxherd Boy enjoys a highly engaged audience from all over the world and has been translated to more than ten languages by volunteer fans.
+Her Instagram webcomic The Oxherd Boy reaches a highly engaged audience from all over the world and has been translated to more than ten languages by volunteer fans.

-Her latest project is adapting the Oxherd Boy comic into both an adult gift book (Potter Gift) and a series of picture books for children (Little Brown Young Readers).
+Her latest project is adapting THE OXHERD BOY comic into both an adult gift book (Potter Gift 2024) and a series of picture books for children (Little Brown Young Readers, 2025).

-A decade as an actor taught Lofton the power of story-telling and compelling narratives.
-When not writing for adults and young adults, he’s a senior advisor at the Library of Congress, where he’s surrounded by books and people who love them.
+Lofton learned the power of story-telling and compelling narratives as an actor.
+Today, when not writing for adults and young adults, he’s a Senior Advisor at the Library of Congress, where he’s surrounded by books and people who love them.

 Brodie Lowe is an award-winning short story writer and novelist based in South Carolina.
 He has received the Elizabeth Boatwright Coker Fellowship in Fiction and the Author Fellowship by The Martha's Vineyard Institute of Creative Writing.
 He is a two-time finalist of the Ron Rash Award in Fiction.
 His stories have appeared in the Broad River Review, Mystery Tribune, New Plains Review, Eastern Iowa Review, The Mark Literary Review, and elsewhere.